nextcloud/server-packages/centos/README.md

 NextCloud 15 End of Life Notice
 -------------------------------
-NextCloud 15 is End of Life as of August 2019
+NextCloud 15 is End of Life as of December 2019

 There will no longer be security or maintenance fixes provided.